gingerbeardman/gingerbeardman.github.io/_pages/about.md

 ## Colophon

-This site is powered by Jekyll (but, I absolutely definitely do not recommend it), stored in GitHub, hosted on Netlify, and images are served from Oracle Cloud to keep my costs down.
+This site is powered by Jekyll (but, I absolutely definitely *do not recommend it*), stored in source control on GitHub, deployed and hosted statically on Netlify, though images are served from a separate Oracle Cloud server to keep my costs down.
 I edit my posts as Markdown in the Nova editor on macOS.
-The theme is a heavily modified version of the "Type" theme.
+The site presentation is a heavily modified version of the "Type" theme.